Things you MUST know about the Indian Ad-Tech ecosystem- its past, present & future!

 The future of advertising and ad tech is one that will be amazingly personal- giving importance to the audiences’ experience, will be automated and measurable beyond our current capabilities.

-With the current progress in the technological front, advertisers will be able to get their hands on valuable data from new and intelligent sources with the help of AR, VR and AI.
+With the current progress in the technological front, advertisers will be able to get their hands on valuable data from new and intelligent sources with the help of AR, VR and A.I. based Advertising tool.
 With this, we will witness the ad tech industry booming like never before.

 Adobe’s Eadie suggest that for brands to successfully reach its audience over this sea of digital touchpoints, it is now more than important for them to advertise via a software-based approach!